KSEAWisconsin/KSEAWebDocuments-Jekyll/Jekyll.md

      - Nothing runs on the surver
    - Supports markdown for posts and pages
 2. Light, Fast and Secure
-   - Has very less code [Reference](https://blog.webjeda.com/why-jekyll-over-wordpress/#1-jekyll-is-simple)
+   - Has very less code (Compare to other CMS tools)
+3. Lots of References (as it supported by Github Pages) [Reference](https://blog.webjeda.com/why-jekyll-over-wordpress/#1-jekyll-is-simple)

 ## Reason for Refusing Jekyll